COMAC Tian Gong (prototype)

 Specifications:

-• Fuselage: A small structure near the top of the aircraft to attach the modular cargo pod
+- Fuselage: The fuselage is a small structure near the top of the aircraft to attach the modular cargo pod and is possibly made from carbon fiber composite material

 Resources: